Make-School-Courses/DS-2.9-Technical-Seminar/README.md

 1. Research and analyze an industry-relevant topic in Data Science
 1. Master the use of state-of-the art python libraries for data exploration, manipulation, visualization, machine learning and/or deep learning, model validation, and hyperparameter tuning
-1. Build a solo portfolio project in an industry-relevant topic that combines skills learned throughout the data science curriculum
+1. Build a solo portfolio project in an industry-relevant area that combines and draws upon skills learned throughout the data science curriculum
 1. Engage in technical discussions around their project and those of their classmates
-1. Demonstrate their understanding of their project by competing a thorough writeup
+1. Demonstrate their understanding of their project by completing a thorough writeup

 ## Schedule